BolunDai0216/BuildingCPP/README.md

 clang++ -E _main.cpp > _main.i
 ```

 We can see that `_main.i` only includes a few lines.
-On the other hand, `main.i` includes the lines in `_main.i` and in addition has all of the line included in `<iostream>`.
+On the other hand, `main.i` includes the lines in `_main.i` and in addition has all of the lines included from `<iostream>`.

-Another example if is `bracket.cpp`.
+Another example is `bracket.cpp`.
 We first create a header file `bracket.h` that only includes a curly bracket.
 Then we replace the last curly bracket with the pre-processing operation `#include "bracket.h"`.
 If we then run

 ```console
 clang++ -E bracket.cpp > bracket.i